 independent-and-identically-distributed

-Independent and identically distributed (i.i.d.) refers to a fundamental concept in statistics and probability theory, particularly in data science and machine learning.
-A collection of random variables is considered i.i.d. if each variable has the same probability distribution and is mutually independent of the others.
-This means that the outcome of one variable does not influence the outcome of another, and all variables are drawn from the same statistical distribution.
-The i.i.d. assumption is crucial for many statistical models and methods, as it simplifies analysis and helps ensure the validity of conclusions drawn from data.
+Independent and identically distributed (i.i.d.) is a fundamental concept in statistics and data science.
+It refers to a collection of random variables that are both independent from one another and share the same probability distribution.
+This means that the outcome of one variable does not affect the others, and they all follow the same statistical rules.
+The i.i.d. assumption is crucial in various fields, including machine learning, hypothesis testing, and statistical modeling, as it simplifies analysis and helps ensure valid conclusions.
+Understanding i.i.d. is essential for effective data analysis and interpretation.

 Independent and Identically Distributed